Mexico Restricted Zone Explained: Foreign Property Rules

 Breakdown: Closing Costs.
 Process: How to Buy Step by Step.

-At 50-year horizon, beneficiaries renew with the bank — routine process, not expropriation event.
+At the 50-year horizon, beneficiaries renew with the bank for another 50 years, a routine administrative process costing approximately USD 1,000–2,000 in renewal fees, not an expropriation event.
 On death, substitute beneficiary clauses transfer beneficial rights without re-buying the asset.

 US-specific notes: Mexico Property for Americans.